What is PM100?

 Health & Environmental Impact of PM100

 The potential of particulate matter to affect human health depends directly on the size of particulate matter.
 The particles with < 100μm diameter generally enter the nose and throat.
 The majority of this dust is in the nasal hairs.
 So, its removal takes place by blowing the nose, coughing, or sneezing.
-However, some may penetrate head airways, and enter lung airways.
+However, some may penetrate the head airways, and enter the lung airways.

 When inhaled, if PM100 particles are not exhaled or cleared out from the respiratory tract.
 They remain in the same location and may cause adverse health effects such as allergic reactions, heart diseases, silicosis, etc. Hence, it can irritate the nose, throat, and even eyes.
 Short-term exposure to PM100 aggravates already present respiratory diseases such as asthma while long-term exposure can affect respiratory mortality.
 Some of the inhaled particulate matter is toxic and can imply additional risks because of its hazardous properties.
 Examples of such particles include certain dust from hardwood which causes nasal cancer, dust from crushing and grinding of lead-containing alloys that is absorbable into the body causing systemic poisoning, metal dust containing mercury, lead, cadmium, or chromium may lead to pulmonary fibrosis, etc.